The Albury Recycling Centre accepts your recyclable waste, including plastic, glass, paper, cardboard and household goods.

 Batteries are the most common form of hazardous waste disposed of by Australian households.
 When put in your recycling or waste bin they can cause fires in garbage trucks and waste facilities.

 Sending batteries to landfill is a huge waste of beneficial resources.

 When disposed of correctly, around 95% of alkaline and lithium battery components can be recycled in Australia and can be made into new products such as streetlights and car parts!

 In Australia, about 350 million batteries are purchased every year.
 More than two thirds of them end up in landfill, where they can cause health and environmental problems.

-You can prevent this type of environmental damage by dropping your vehicle and household batteries at the Albury Recycling Centre for free.
-Once we’ve received them they can be made into new products such as street lights and car parts.
+You can prevent this type of environmental damage by dropping batteries at a designated drop off point.
+Once we’ve received them, they can be made into new products such as streetlights and car parts.